-We make a lot of chili in our house from our classic chili to our Texas chili (which uses real chile peppers) and we never get sick of it.
+We make a lot of chili in our house from our Dutch Oven chili, and brisket chili to our Texas chili (which uses real chile peppers) and we never get sick of it.
 For years I did buy those chili seasoning blends at the store because I did not know how easy it could be to make at home.

-About 5 years ago, I began making my own homemade chili seasoning and it is so much better than anything I ever bought.
-I am going to share our favorite chili seasoning blend with you along with tips to add additional ingredients to really elevate your chili game.
+About 5 years ago, I began making my own homemade chili seasoning and it is so much better than those packet blends.
+I am going to share our favorite chili seasoning blend with you along with tips to adjust the seasoning blend to your taste.
+Trust me, this will really elevate your chili game.

-This chili seasoning recipe makes enough for one large pot of chili.
+This chili seasoning recipe makes enough for one large pot of chili with one pound of ground beef.

 - Sweet paprika.
-This gives a wonderful sweet background to the seasoning.
+This gives a wonderful sweet background.

 - Kosher salt.